swiftlang/swift/docs/LibraryEvolution.rst

 - Adding or removing ``@NSCopying`` to/from a variable.
 - If the variable is get-only, or if it has a non-ABI-public setter, it may be replaced by a ``let`` constant.
+- Adding a property wrapper to a variable, or changing from one property wrapper to another, as long as an ABI-public setter or projected value (``$foo``) is not removed
+- Removing a property wrapper from a variable, as long as the property wrapper didn't have a projected value (``$foo``).

 For an ABI-public module-scope constant declared with ``let``, the following changes are permitted: